rkturer/movie-recommender/README.md

 **phase two**

-Created a python file to give movie recommendations
+Created a python files to give movie recommendations

 the "user_input.py" file handles user input in the terminal and returns the genre of the user's choosing

 The  "recommender.py" file reads the my cleaned_movies.csv file and retrieves the highest rated movie from the genre the user chose

+**phase three**

+Created a new python file "where_to_watch.py" that uses The Movie Data Base (TMDb) API I used deotenv to manage API-Keys securely
+Retrieves where a movie could be in real time:
+  Streamed: Netflix, Disney Plus, Hulu, etc
+  Bought
+  Rented